Yoko Zetterlund

-Yoko Karin Zetterlund (born March 24, 1969) is a former United States national volleyball player and two-time Olympian.
+Yoko Karin Zetterlund (born March 24, 1969) is a coach and a former United States national volleyball player and two-time Olympian.
 She was a setter.

 Zetterlund graduated from Waseda University in Tokyo, Japan, and went on to play for the United States national volleyball team.
 She won a bronze medal at the 1992 Summer Olympics in Barcelona, Spain.
 She also competed at the 1996 Summer Olympics in Atlanta.

 Zetterlund played volleyball for several years in Japan's V.League, leading Daiei to two championships.
 She retired in 1999.

 Television

 Since her retirement from volleyball, Zetterlund has appeared as a color commentator and "guest expert" on sports and variety shows in Japan.